ServiceTitan Reviews: Pros, Cons, and Criticisms (2026)

 1. What are the biggest complaints about ServiceTitan?

 The most common complaints about ServiceTitan are slow customer support, lengthy onboarding times, unexpected pricing changes, and an overcomplicated interface.
-Many smaller teams find the ServiceTitan overwhelming and struggle to get timely help during setup.
+Many smaller teams find ServiceTitan overwhelming and struggle to get timely help during setup.

 2. Is ServiceTitan good for concrete or asphalt contractors?